Paulemax/pmm_project/README.md

 My tentative goals for user interactivity are:

+- Fix the model, predictions and intervals suck hard.
 - Let the user specify the quantiles.
 - Let the user specify the prediction parameters of the visualization task.
 - Let the user specify the prediction target, eg. temperature / wave height, etc...